rchain/architecture-docs/contracts/contract-design.rst

     1. A channel is a statically typed, monadically structured, and provably persistent queue subject to structural pattern matching.

-    2. The input term applies an (optional) if-conditional to examine the result of the pattern match for properties *which may not be          structural.*
+    2. The input term applies an (optional) if-conditional to examine the result of the pattern match for properties which may not be          structural.

-    3. Because channels may be bound to a number of data sources, the output and input terms may be implemented as the producer and              consumer of a "live" data feed analogous to those leverged in reactive paradigms.
+    3. Because channels may be bound to a number of data sources, the output and input terms may be implemented as the producer and              consumer of a live data feed analogous to those leverged in reactive paradigms.

 These, and additional safety mechanisms, are further demonstrated in the next section on use-cases.

 The next term is structural, describing concurrency:

-* :code:`P|Q` is the form of a process that is the *parallel composition* of two processes, :code:`P` and :code:`Q`.
+* The "par" operator :code:`P|Q` is the form of a process that is the *parallel composition* of two processes, :code:`P` and :code:`Q`.
+The par syntax will serve as a parallelism marker for multi-threading optimization during the compilation pipeline.

 Two additional terms are introduced to provide reflection:

 * :code:`@`, the “Reflect" operation serializes or "quotes" the code of a process.
 This allows processes to send other processes as messages.

 * :code:`*`, the “Reify” operation deserializes or "unquotes" and evaluates the code of a process.
+It can be thought of as a function pointer.

 In total, there are six very simple, yet enormously powerful language primitives which provide built-in support for functions that are otherwise absent in the blockchain space: